igl-myrick/mr-roboger/README.md

 ## Description

-_A program that will output an array of numbers starting from 0, based on a number the user inputs.
-The array will have certain numbers modified._
+_A program that will output an array of numbers starting from 0, based on a number the user inputs, as well as their name.
+The array will have certain numbers modified.
+The page also includes an option to display results either normally or backwards._

 ## Setup/Installation Requirements